2016 St. Cloud, Minnesota knife attack

-On September 17, 2016, Dahir A. Adan, a 22-year old, Kenyan-born American man, stabbed ten people while wielding two knives at the Crossroads Center shopping mall in St. Cloud, Minnesota.
+On September 17, 2016, Dahir Ahmed Adan, a 22-year-old, Kenyan-born American man, stabbed ten people while wielding two knives at the Crossroads Center shopping mall in St. Cloud, Minnesota.
 He was shot dead inside the mall by an off-duty law enforcement officer who intervened.
-The Federal Bureau of Investigation investigated the incident to uncover a possible motive, such as terrorism.
-Authorities said Adan may have been inspired by radical Islamic groups, but they did not assign a motive for his actions.
+The Federal Bureau of Investigation investigated the incident to uncover a possible motive, including terrorism.
+Authorities said Adan may have been inspired by radical Islamic ideology, but they did not assign a motive for his actions.

 Attack

 At about 8:15 p.m. on September 17, an individual began stabbing patrons at the Crossroads Center shopping mall.
 He was armed with two steak knives, one 10 inches and the other 9 inches.
 The stabbings first began outside the mall, at a nutrition store, before the attacker entered the building, stabbed an electronics store employee, and ran past a couple of other stores towards the Target and Macy's anchor stores.

 Before the spree ended, ten people were injured, three of whom were hospitalized with non-life-threatening wounds.
 Reports said the attacker made references to Allah, including shouting "Allahu Akbar," and asked several people if they were Muslim.

 Immediately following the stabbings, the attacker was confronted by Jason Falconer, a firearms instructor and part-time police officer from nearby Avon, Minnesota.
 When the attacker asked Falconer if he was a Muslim and Falconer answered no, he fled into the Macy's store, pursued by Falconer, who ordered him to drop his weapons.
 The attacker ran into the clothing display area, turned towards Falconer, and lay down on the floor while still holding both knives.
 He then charged at Falconer, who fired multiple rounds and shot him, and both fell down briefly in the main aisle.
 The attacker got up and charged at Falconer again, but he was shot again and fatally wounded.